Silvia and Greg

 Wrapping It All Up

-So, the next time you’re in Cozumel and you’re wondering how to get to that amazing restaurant you heard about, just stick out your hand and hail a cab.
+So, the next time you’re in Cozumel, and you’re wondering how to get to that fantastic restaurant you heard about, stick out your hand and hail a cab.
 You’ll be there in no time, and you might even make a new friend along the way.

 Why Book With Us?

 Book through this website; we guarantee you’ll get the lowest price online.
 You’ll deal with the owners, and we never charge booking fees.
-This means saving up to 30% of the cost over sites like AirbnbBook our Mini-Resort here.
+This means saving up to 30% on the cost compared to sites like AirbnbBook our Mini-Resort here.

 How to Order a Taxi in Cozumel: An In-Depth Guide Read More »